U.S. DDN-1052 Nicole Rosette class Nuclear Destroyer:

 - Chaff Launcher (2): Located on the superstructure of the ship, they are designed to confuse incoming missiles.
 Both launchers must be operated or effects will be reduced.
 Reduce effects of launchers by 50% per launcher not used.
 Rifts Earth decoy systems are assumed to not operate on Phase World missiles due to technological difference.
 Reduce effects by 20% against smart missiles (Add +20% to rolls for smart missiles.)

 Mega-Damage: Standard Projectiles: 2D6x10 to a blast radius of 25 ft (7.7 m) for High Explosive, 3D6x10 to a blast radius of 6 ft (2 m) for High Explosive Armor Piercing, and 4D6x10 to a blast radius of 25 ft (7.7 m) for Plasma.
 Rocket projectiles: 2D4x10 to a blast radius of 20 ft (6.1 m) for High Explosive, 2D6x10 to a blast radius of 4 ft (1.2 m) for High Explosive Armor Piercing, and 3D6x10 to a blast radius of 20 ft (6.1 m) for Plasma.
-Extended Range Guided Munitions: Treat as medium range missiles (Go to Revised bomb and missile table).
+Extended Range Guided Munitions: Treat as medium range missiles (See revised bomb and missile tables for details.)

 Use the statistics for 155 mm artillery warheads (Go to Battlefield Artillery for Rifts for more information - standard or rocket assisted as appropriate) when using artillery rounds.